Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 7,850 in December 2025, it improved by 30 jobs from November and declined by 160 jobs year-over-year.
+• Total local employment is 7,770 in January 2026, it showed a decline of 80 jobs from December and rose by 140 jobs year-over-year.

-• The local employment rate is 57.1%.
-It went up by 0.2 percentage points from November and went down by 1.1 percentage points from same month last year.
+• The local employment rate stands at 56.6%.
+It fell by 0.5 percentage points from December and grew by 0.9 percentage points from same month last year.

-• Local unemployment rate reached 6.8%.
-It increased by 0.7 percentage points month-over-month, and went up by 0.2 percentage points year-over-year.
+• Local unemployment rate is 6.8%.
+It fell by 0.0 percentage points month-over-month, and grew by 0.1 percentage points year-over-year.

 Employment Trends

-Total employment in December 2025 was 7,850, showing a minor increase of 30 from the previous month.
-Relative to December last year, employment levels dropped by 160, facing headwinds.
+Total employment in January 2026 was 7,770, showing a measured decrease of 80 from the previous month.
+Relative to January last year, employment levels showed an uptick of 140, demonstrating resilience.

 Scroll down to explore more data